 Due to ongoing security concerns, Australia (DFAT) advises reconsidering travel (or avoiding nonessential travel) to areas bordering Afghanistan, Tajikistan, and Kyrgyzstan and advises reconsidering travel (or avoiding nonessential travel) to eastern areas of the Ferghana Valley, including the city of Andijan (Andijan Province).
-Canada (GAC) concurs, except does not advise avoiding travel to Ferghana Valley.
+Canada (GAC) has a more limited warning.
 U.S. (DOS) and U.K. (FCO) have no current warnings.

 Risk of attack by transnational terrorist groups exists throughout the country.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

 Risk of violent crime (armed robbery, home robbery) and low risk of petty crime exist throughout the country, especially in train stations and rural areas.

 Protests and demonstrations may infrequently occur and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.